-Adding revenue to the existing police department budget will help address resident concerns about the safety of their neighborhoods.
-New revenue would be used to train and hire new officers and support staff who would help serve 23 neighborhood beats – providing the community policing model that residents requested.
+New revenue in the existing police department budget will help address resident concerns about the safety of their neighborhoods.
+Funding will be used to train and hire new police officers and support staff to serve 23 neighborhood beats.
+These new neighborhood beats will provide the community policing model that residents requested.

 Mayor's Recommended Budget